-Most visitors to Tikal stay overnight in Flores and do day trips to view the Tikal temples.
+Most visitors to Tikal stay overnight in Flores and do day trips to view the temples in Tikal.
 Flores is a quaint little island town that is an obvious choice to base your expedition to the Tikal and Petén regions.
-If you want to have a little bit more of an intimate experience, it is worth considering a stay in Tikal National Park.
-We have some suggestions if you’re searching for Tikal National Park accommodations on-site.
+If you want to have more of an intimate experience, it’s worth looking at Tikal National Park hotels.

-How to get here from Flores
+How to get to Tikal from Flores

-Tikal’s pyramids are located about 70 km or one hour away by a car.
+Tikal’s pyramids are about 70 km or one hour away by a car.
 The easiest way to get to Tikal is by joining one of the many organized Tikal tours or to use transport from tour agencies in Flores.

 There might be a semi-regular public bus service that you can take to Tikal ruins, but several highway robberies get reported on this route that especially target foreigners.

 You can reach Flores from either the capital Guatemala City or Belize City.
 Many visitors opt to fly to Belize City, which is a closer distance to travel.
-Read How to Get from Belize City to Tikal.

-The National Park is open from 6 am to 6 pm everyday.
-The admission fee is GTQ 120 (or GTQ 25 for locals).
+Tikal National Park is open from 6 am to 6 pm everyday.
+The Tikal entrance fee is GTQ 120 (or GTQ 25 for locals).
 It’s valid for the whole day, regardless of your time of arrival.

 Sunset/Sunrise Tour: worth it?

 If you stay in Flores, you can do the sunrise tour.
 Be ready for your journey by 3 am so you can arrive at Tikal National Park by 4:30.
 Don’t forget a flashlight or headlamp!
 These are more dependable than your phone’s flashlight.

-It is a memorable moment to observe the expansive universe in the sky above, only occasionally obstructed by a gigantic pyramid structure in the dark.
+It is a memorable moment to observe the expansive universe in the sky near the temples in Tikal, only occasionally obstructed by a gigantic pyramid structure in the dark.
 While you’re sitting on top of Temple IV, the highest point in the park, witnessing the jungle waking up is magical.

 You can hear the howling monkey and many birds chirping, while the sky gets lighter.
 All of a sudden, the thick jungle with ancient Mayan ruins appears before your eyes.
 This is the best way to experience the famous Guatemala ruins!